Music

 Brass Woodwind Strings Percussion Other

-Trumpet Recorder Violin Drum Kit Voice
+Trumpet Flute Violin Drum Kit Voice

-Cornet Flute Viola Orchestral percussion Piano
+Cornet Clarinet Viola Orchestral percussion Classical Piano

-Tenor Horn Clarinet Classical Guitar Music Theory
+Tenor Horn Classical Guitar

-Euphonium Bassoon Acoustic Pop Guitar
+Baritone Tuba Acoustic Pop Guitar

-French Horn Bass Guitar
+French Horn Electric Guitar

 Lesson Format